tomfong/simple-qr/README.md

 ## About

-Simple QR is an open-source app to scan, create and store QR codes with a simple UI and experience.
+Simple QR is an app to scan, create and manage QR codes with a simple UI and experience.
 No backend service connected.
 No data collected.
 No ads.

 It's now available on the following platforms.